idvorkin/idvorkin.github.io/_d/SustainableWork.md

 **Have you ever burned out?** Yes.
 I've burned out 3 times in my career.
 The first time, I just became a senior developer, just had my first child, and just bought my first house.
 The second time, I put my team in a position where they were setup for failure, and I didn't know how to declare success and move on.
 The third time, I didn't realize I was operating under extremely unrealistic expectations and didn't have support structure I needed.
 I'll go into details on these situations in future blog posts.

 **Your time off policy sounds great, but I want to write code non stop!** Building code muscles (or any skill) is great - I highly recommend it.
 I believe the best way to do that is to work on a side project, take courses, or read great programming books.
-You'll still get to code, but you'll do so and  broadenen your horizons.
+You'll still get to code, but you'll do so and  broaden your horizons.

 **I'm young and single - I want to work like a dog - should I?** You can, that's what I did at the start of my career.
 If you want to do this, choose your team carefully and make sure the folks working like a dog are actually getting more work done and not on a path to burn out.